FasterXML/jackson/README.md

 Currently Jackson 2.x repositories have following actively developed branches:

-* `2.13`: next minor version being developed (as of November 2020)
+* `2.13`: next minor version being developed (as of July 2021)
-* `2.12`: current stable, actively maintained branch from which patch releases are still made
+* `2.12`: current stable, actively maintained branch from which one more patch release is possible
-* `2.11`: previous stable branch, one patch release possible
+* `2.11`: previous stable branch, only micro-patches likely to be released
 * `2.10`: non-active branch from which micro-patch releases (like 2.10.5.1) MAY be made for individual components
 * `master`: next major version, 3.0.
 Still changing rapidly